paulBit3/PetStore-API/README.md

-🤔About the Project: A RESTful API for Pet Stores
+🤔About the Project:
 ------
-A hands-on, real world RESTful API web App that allows users to create and manage a pet store and employees, and customers data through CRUD operations.
+A hands-on, real world RESTful API web App to manage a pet store.
+The API allows users to create and manage a pet store and employees, and customers data through CRUD operations.
 It can be tested using any API testing such as Postman, Swagger of your choice.
 I tested using Advanced Rest API.

 ------